Memba/grunt-blog/README.md

 #### options.description
 Type: `String`
-Default value: `'A simple blog engine built around 4 components: (1) markdown content files, (2) a twitter bootstrap layout, (3) an RSS index built by a Grunt task and (4) Javascript widgets to display the markdown files as blog posts and the RSS feed as categorized and chronological indexes.
-Contrary to Octopress and other static web site generators, what you write is what you publish.'`
+Default value: `'A static blog engine which displays live markdown content (What You Write Is What You Publish).'`

 A description for the channel, used as a default description for items.